thenewdarling/CurseOfStrahd/Session Recaps/2021-11-13 Session 10 - Begin Day 10.md

 ## Vallaki - Day 10 since Arrival in Barovia

-The session opens with the secret meeting in the Blue Water Inn, as the party meet Father Lucian, the Martikovs, Blinksy, Alec and Viktor Vallakovich.
+The session opens with the secret meeting in the Blue Water Inn, as the party meet Father Lucian, the [[Martikovs]], Blinksy, Alec and Viktor Vallakovich.

 Danika Martikov opens by telling them about the investigation on the mystery regarding Blinksy's shop being ransacked after someone got him drunk and the silver paint all being nicked.